 In October 2018, the first line of a new beverage can plant in Valencia, Spain began operations and a second line began operations in February 2019.
-The multi-year project to convert beverage can capacity in Spain from steel to aluminum is nearing completion as both lines in the Seville, Spain plant, which have multi-size capability, will be in commercial production in the second quarter of 2020.
-Additionally, in December 2018, the Company commenced operations at a new one-line plant in Parma, Italy.
+Additionally, in December 2019, the Company commenced operations at a new one-line plant in Parma, Italy.
+In the second quarter of 2020, both beverage can lines in the Seville, Spain plant began commercial production of aluminum cans.